huggingface/huggingface.js/packages/gguf/README.md

 // Type check for model architecture at runtime if (metadata["general.architecture"] === "llama") {

-  // "llama.attention.head_count" is a valid key for llama architecture console.log(model["llama.attention.head_count"]);
+  // "llama.attention.head_count" is a valid key for llama architecture, this is typed as a number console.log(model["llama.attention.head_count"]);

   // "mamba.ssm.conv_kernel" is an invalid key, because it requires model architecture to be mamba